April 7, 2021 | Authored by: Nelson Veiga

 2. Consistently engage in strategic, active retention

-Retention is a disciple and not an event.
-You need to commit to it, develop processes/strategies to take action, and have technology to support your strategy.
+Retention is a discipline and not an event.
+You need to commit to it, develop processes/strategies to take action, and have the technology to support your strategy.
 It should not be a surprise that retention strategies should be a high priority in 2021 for both subscription businesses that see a path forward to significantly increase new subscriber numbers and those that believe those rates will level off.
 After all the hard work to capture so many additional subscribers, the last thing businesses want is for those users to cancel services and jump to another provider.
 Consider the following:

 - Effective retention strategies holistically focus on subscriber engagement, the full customer experience, and addressing both active and passive churn.
-The overarching goal is to create a high-level of engagement/usage, frictionless experience across the entire subscription journey from acquisition and onboarding to renewal and even post-cancelation, rather than nit-picking and over-refining a singular part that isn’t optimizing.
+The overarching goal is to create a high level of engagement/usage, frictionless experience across the entire subscription journey from acquisition and onboarding to renewal and even post-cancelation, rather than nit-picking and over-refining a singular part that isn’t optimizing.

 - When tackling active churn, remove pain points at any stage of the subscription lifecycle that might lead to low engagement.
 Take user experience issues, for example.
 They make it difficult for customers to navigate the subscription platform and gaps in the onboarding process that prevent new users from getting the most value from their subscription.
 40% of onboarding processes are abandoned because users found them too lengthy and complicated.
 When sign-up and login friction are minimized, chances for active and passive churn are greatly lowered.